jsiek/correct_compilers/README.md

 # correct_compilers

-Experiments in proving compiler correctness
+Experiments in proving compiler correctness.
+Starting with parts of the compilers from my _Essentials of Compilation_ textbook.

 ## The LVar Language (Let + Integers)